 - Procedures for regular maintenance of safeguards installed on heat-producing equipment to prevent the accidental ignition of combustible materials.

 - Name or job title of employees responsible for maintaining equipment to prevent or control sources of ignition or fires.

 - Name or job title of employees responsible for the control of fuel source hazards.

 In addition, when you assign employees to a job, you must inform them of any fire hazards they may be exposed to.
 You must also review with each employee those parts of the fire prevention plan necessary for self-protection.

-Exit Route Safety References
+Resources for Exit Route Safety: References and Guidance

 - Title 29 of the Code of Federal Regulations (CFR) 1910.33-39